container-lisp/s2i-lisp/README.md

 on the project web site at [https://github.com/joaotavora/sly](https://github.com/joaotavora/sly).

-Note that slynk, by default, is configured to only listen on the localhost loopback device.
-This works well with OpenShift port forwarding, as above, but if you run this container by hand you will want to use the docker `--net host` option to allow for connections to swank.

 Also note that instead of using sly, you can also decide to use slime, the traditional emacs common lisp development environment.
 See below the section about environment variable `DEV_BACKEND` on how to do